Norman Wilkinson

 With Wilkinson having passed away in his sleep aged 79 on Saturday (28th January 2011), goalkeeper Tommy Forgan and striking hero Arthur Bottom are the only two surviving members of the ’55 team known affectionately as the Happy Wanderers.

 Ex-City right-back Gerry Baker, who had the privilege of sharing a dressing room with Wilkinson for the final three seasons of the 5ft 11in striker’s career, led the tributes to his team-mate.
-The pair played key roles during the Minstermen’s promotion from the old fourth division in 1964/5 – Wilkinson’s penultimate season before retiring at the age of 35.
+The pair played key roles during the Minstermen’s promotion from the old fourth division in 1964/5 – Wilkinson’s penultimate season before being released by City at the age of 35.
+He later played for Annfield Plain.

 Despite since remaining unassailable at the top of City’s scoring charts, Baker feels Wilkinson probably deserved even greater recognition, saying: “Norman was probably one of the most under-rated players I ever played with because he looked a bit pedestrian but he always found some way of getting to the ball and was magnificent in that respect.
 Losing him is a real blow as he was a cracking, first-class bloke – a superb fellow who I remained friends with long after we finished playing.
 I can’t speak highly enough of him and he was also so modest.
 Anybody who met him any day of the week would be treated exactly the same.
 He was always delighted to see you and loved York City.”